syncfusion-content/winui-docs/winui/BusyIndicator/Overview.md

 ---
 layout: post
 title: About WinUI BusyIndicator control | Syncfusion
-description: Learn here all about introduction of Syncfusion WinUI BusyIndicator Control (SfBusyIndicator) with key features and more.
+description: Learn all about the introduction of Syncfusion WinUI BusyIndicator Control (SfBusyIndicator) with essential features and more here.
 platform: WinUI
 control: SfBusyIndicator
 documentation: ug